Polygon segmentations

 The geometric loss serves solely as an

-for the model.
-Therefore, it has not been added to the BCE loss.
+evaluation metric for the model and is therefore not added to the BCE loss.

-This is because the model's training batches are based on nodes rather than graphs.
-Hence, calculating this loss for every graph per epoch would significantly slow down the process.
+This is because the model's training batches are based on nodes rather than graphs, so calculating this loss for every graph per epoch would significantly slow down the process.

-per batch to use it exclusively as a model evaluation metric.
+4 samples per batch and used exclusively as a model evaluation metric.
 The results are as follows:

 The

-class is defined as follows and the code can be found
+GeometricLoss class is defined as follows, and the code can be found

 here.